lb3361/gigatron-lcc/src/gigatron.md

 # repurposes the LCC mechanisms in the following way.
 The LCC
 # register allocator no longer deals with actual registers but with a
 # piece of page zero memory that we call registers.
 Instead of
-# computing a cover of the trees with instruction, we cover the trees
+# computing a cover of the trees with instructions, we cover the trees
 # with sequences of instructions that use the accumulator vAC and
 # the scratch registers (T0..T3) as they see fit.
 The LBURG grammar
 # is no longer a tree grammar, but a transducer that converts tree
 # fragments into sequences.
 As a result, each nonterminal must be
 # defined by two components: the role it occupies on the tree grammar
 # and the role it occupies in the sequence grammar.